jvasque6/asserts/sphinx/source/index.rst

    credits

 ========================================
-Welcome to FLUIDAsserts's documentation!
+Welcome to Fluid Asserts's documentation!
 ========================================

-``FLUIDAsserts`` is an engine
-to automate the closing of security findings over execution environments.
+``Fluid Asserts`` is an engine to automate the closing of security findings over execution environments.
 ``Asserts`` performs Dynamic and Static